-Your smile is one of the first things people notice about you and if your teeth aren’t exactly in tip-top shape, it can be embarrassing to show off your smile when meeting new people.
+Your smile is one of the first things people notice about you and if your teeth aren’t in tip-top shape, it can be embarrassing to show off your not-so-pearly whites when meeting new people.

 You’ll absolutely love our incredible staff.
-Our caring cosmetic dentists are with you every step of the way, from your first assessment to the final result – and they can’t wait to put a bright smile on your face!
+Our caring cosmetic dentists at our Brisbane surgery are with you every step of the way, from your first assessment to the final result.

 Cosmetic Dentistry Brisbane

 Porcelain crowns and veneers in dentistry refer to “shells or sheets” of porcelain which are created to replace lost tooth structure.
 They are usually around 0.5-1.5mm thick and are very strong to withstand bite forces in patient’s mouth.

 Veneers on the 2 front teeth

 Porcelain crown and bridging treatment on upper teeth, and direct restoration of lower teeth using composite “white fillings”

 In order to have sufficient strength to last many years, crowns/veneers require a minimum thickness of usually 0.5mm or more.
 This means on teeth where there isn’t enough room to fit the crown, a small amount of tooth structure needs to be milled down to allow room for the crown to fit.
 However, in many cases where crowns are needed, there is often already significant amounts of tooth structure missing so reduction is usually minimal.

 Once the tooth is milled down to the ideal shape, a mould is taken and sent to the laboratory to fabricate the crowns.
 During this period of time, we will make a set of “temporary crowns or veneers” to ensure you are never without teeth.